AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ## Release 18099 {#release-18099}

-Summarized below are the continuous improvements for maintenance release 18099, which was publicly released on October 9, 2024.
+Summarized below are the continuous improvements for maintenance release 18099, which was publicly released on October 10, 2024.
 The previous maintenance release was release 17964.
+Release 18099 has been made private because of an issue.

 The 2024.10.0 feature activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/en/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap) for more information.